 When doing a physical activity that does not require a lot of focused attention to detail, we get tired.
 We rest, get cleaned up and we are ready to go again.
 When doing mental activities that take a lot of focused attention to detail, we have about three hours a day before that energy is zapped.
 Sorry, but a short rest and shower will not fix this energy depletion.
 The brain must rest, from processing information.
 Daydreaming is a nice way to rest the brain.
 Letting your thoughts wander is great too.

-What can you do to rest your brain?
+What can you do to rest and recharge your brain?

 Find what works for you.
 If you know that you will be having to process a lot of information, learn when you perform at your best.
 You may already know that you can only be detail oriented for an hour and a half at a time.
 Great, you have two of those blocks per day.